goodfrn/delicious-recipes/content/recipes/spicy-creamy-orange-dip.md

 ---
-title:Dairy Delights "Spicy Creamy Orange Dip"
+title: "Spicy Creamy Orange Dip"
 slug: "spicy-creamy-orange-dip"
 description: "A savory dip blending cream cheese, Greek yogurt, and a tangy orange hot sauce base.
 Smoky paprika replaces chili powder for a mellow heat profile.
 Lime juice adds brightness.
 Balanced spices with cayenne and a touch of garlic powder.
 Perfect for veggie trays or chips.
 Refrigerate briefly to meld flavors.
 Versatile.
 Dairy-forward texture with smooth but slightly thick consistency.
 Quick to whip, no cooking required."
 metaDescription: "Spicy Creamy Orange Dip combines cream cheese and Greek yogurt for a zesty snack.
 Perfect for chips and veggie trays."